quilombodrivdev/dynamically-static/README.md

 # Dinamically Static
- Adding dynamic content in your static file
+ Adding dynamic content in your static  app